cyatteau/charts-workshop-bcc2025/README.md

 ## Modules
 1. **Module 1: Chart.js**
-   Live-code a charts and explore configurations.
+   Live-code charts and explore configurations.
+Use the student guide to help you through the You Do and We Do sections.
 2. **Module 2: D3.js**
    Bind data to DOM, use scales, axes, draw simple shapes, transitions, layouts, and custom interactive visuals.